sabuhish/fastapi-mail/docs/example.md

 ### Sending Multiple Emails with a Single Connection

-If you need to send several emails at once, you can reuse one SMTP session by calling `send_messages()`:
+`FastMail.send_message()` accepts either a single `MessageSchema` or a list of them.
+Passing a list lets you reuse one SMTP session for every message:

 ```python
 messages = [